-AUD undergraduates with less than 90 credit hours (undecided students; B.A.I.S., B.B.A., B.C.I.S., B.Arch., and B.F.A. candidates) and candidates for the Civil, Computer, Electrical and Mechanical Engineering degrees - regardless of credit hours completed - are automatically placed on Advising Hold at the beginning of each term to ensure that they meet with their academic advisors.
+AUD undergraduates with less than 90 credit hours (undecided students; B.A.I.S., B.A. in Psychology, B.S. in Biology, B.B.A., B.C.I.S., B.Arch., and B.F.A. candidates) and candidates for the Civil, Computer, Electrical and Mechanical Engineering degrees - regardless of credit hours completed - are automatically placed on Advising Hold at the beginning of each term to ensure that they meet with their academic advisors.
 Students are required to clear all holds, including the Advising Hold, in order to have access to online registration.